Explore the two most quiet and remote areas of the Dolomites.

 Distance: 8 miles.
 Elevation gain/loss: 1000/1400 ft.

 Today’s hike climbs up over the historic Col di Lana (or “blood mountain”) and down into the Livinallongo Valley, the heart of Ladin culture.
 This exceptional day takes in the summit of a mountain fought over during World War I.

 Distance: 10 miles.
 Elevation gain/loss: 1400/2800 ft.

 Spend today hiking through traditional farming villages with suburb views.
-At the end of the hike, we reach out van and transfer to Alleghe and the shores of its charming lake.
+At the end of the hike, we transfer by van to Alleghe and the shores of its charming lake.
 Finish in a superior lakeside hotel in this time-forgotten valley.

 Distance: 10 miles.
 Elevation gain/loss: 2000/1500 ft.